iqmcorp/docs/Schedule-Report-API-Quickstart-Guide.md

-# Quickstart Guide: Create a Report Scheduling Event
+# Quickstart Guide: Schedule a Report

 IQM's API allows you to create report scheduling events.